OxfordCodeReviewNet/forum/guidelines_for_reviewers.md

 [See this post by Chris Bertrand](https://dev.to/designpuddle/code-review-checklist-14ke).

 > Don't hesitate to use long variable names.
 Any good text editor these days provides
-> [autocompletion](https://en.wikipedia.org/wiki/Autocomplete), that will save you from typing all
+> [autocompletion](https://en.wikipedia.org/wiki/Autocomplete), wich will save you from typing the whole
 > of your variables' name.

 <a id="duplicated"></a>

 ### Duplicated code
-Copy pasting code may speed up development in the short term... but
+Copy-pasting code may speed up development in the short term... **but**
 - It cripples the code's maintainability and extendability (either by a colleague or yourself three months down the line).
 - Each time you modify a part, you have to remember to modify all duplicated parts without forgetting any.
 Not only it is boring work, but also error prone.
 - Duplicated code also decreases readability, as your code is unnecessarily longer, and makes bug hunting much harder.

-Typical solutions include
+Typical alternatives to duplicated code include:

-- Defining new functions/methods that can be reused in different parts of the code
+- Definition of new functions/methods that can be reused in different parts of the code
-- Use class inheritance or composition
+- Use of Object Oriented approaches like class inheritance or composition.

 <a id="complex"></a>